 I was gone from MF before this Highway Patrolman arrived in the scene, therefore the only real knowledge I have of him is the good things Cecil Lewis had to say about him and their dealings.
 If I’m a mouthy pricky I just wanted to know if that came from our exchange on that post or is that his general take on my overall behavior.

 All I can say for sure is if I’m a mouthy pricky, I came by it honestly.
-I am Cecil Lewis’ son.
+I am son of Cecil Lewis.
 He didn’t back away from anyone and I hope that is a trait I am carrying on.